-1. Select Start > Settings > Control Panel, then double-click the Add/Remove Programs icon.

-A list is displayed of applications that can be automatically removed.

-- 2. Select Easysoft ODBC-JDBC Gateway and click Add/Remove. - Click Yes to confirm that you wish to remove the Easysoft ODBC-JDBC Gateway and all its components.
+- In Control Panel, double-click the Add or Remove Programs icon.
+A list is displayed of applications that can be automatically removed. - 2.
+Select Easysoft ODBC-JDBC Gateway and click Remove. - Click Yes to confirm that you wish to remove the Easysoft ODBC-JDBC Gateway and all its components.